 That’s why below, we’re going to cover everything you need to know about this type of surface.
 We’ll explain exactly what PVC flooring is, the difference between PVC and vinyl plank, and talk about its pros and cons.

 We’ll even talk about how much it costs and how to install it and give you a quick rundown of the top PVC flooring brands.
 So let’s jump in!

 That’s right—PVC flooring is the exact same thing as vinyl flooring.
-It’s just a different name for it!
+Polyvinyl chloride is just a long name for it!

 Why the different phrasing?
 Well, PVC is the third-most produced plastic polymer in the world.
 It’s used in lots of different applications aside from flooring—like pipes, siding, insulation, and even health supplies.
 And since many people are familiar with the material, PVC flooring has become a common synonym for vinyl flooring.